-On March 14, we began a staged re-opening of in-person programs to a limited number of masked attendees.
-If you are interested in attending, please send your vax and booster information to the Office Manager – firstname.lastname@example.org – AT LEAST ONE WEEK BEFORE YOU ATTEND (if sooner than that, also bring your vax card and ID with you).
-Online programs will continue on the same schedule.
+We are now open for in-person programs to a limited number of masked attendees.
+If you are interested in attending, please send your vax and booster information to the Office Manager – email@example.com – AT LEAST ONE WEEK BEFORE YOU ATTEND (if sooner than that, also bring your vax card and ID with you).

 Monday – Friday